A Long-Growing Concern

 This clear outline is an example of how the social determinants of health are manifested in vulnerable populations.
-The Kaiser Family Foundation (KFF) in the U.S., a prominent healthcare journal, explains that these social determinants of health have been found to be “primary drivers of health outcomes and that social and economic factors shape individuals’ health behaviors”.
+The Kaiser Family Foundation (KFF) in the U.S., a prominent healthcare journal, explains that these social determinants of health have been found to be “primary drivers of health outcomes and that social and economic factors shape individuals’ health behaviours”.
 This is the proposed basis for why racialized, low-income people, and members of the LGBTQ+ community, are more likely to suffer from health challenges.
-The epidemiological study of COVID-19 revealed that Black people were more likely to contract the virus, and that LGBTQ+ people were more likely to suffer from mental health issues caused by of the COVID-19 pandemic.
+The epidemiological study of COVID-19 revealed that Black people were more likely to contract the virus and that LGBTQ+ people were more likely to suffer from mental health issues caused by the COVID-19 pandemic.

 Recent years have also seen the Affordable Health Act in the U.S. suffer drawbacks under the Trump administration, leaving many, especially immigrants and Hispanic people unable or even afraid to seek proper health care.
 Inequity in health care, however, is currently being addressed as a priority by the Biden administration, which has seen the establishment of the UNITE Initiative by the National Institute of Health (NIH).
 UNITE aims to challenge the structural racism that exists in the field of biomedical research and promote diversity to better serve the advancement of science.